katzenpost/katzenpost/docs/specs/kemsphinx.rst

 However there are a few notable differences:

 1. The shared secret is derived from the KEM ciphertext instead of a DH.
-2. No deduplication tag is needed or computed.
-3. Next hop's KEM ciphertext stored in the encrypted routing information.
+2. Next hop's KEM ciphertext stored in the encrypted routing information.

 Appendix A. References